Existence of unbiased resilient estimators in discrete quantum systems: Introduction

+Recent efforts have aimed to derive tighter bounds for quantum parameter estimation.
+The first result on this line was published by Tsuda~\cite{tsuda2007bhattacharyya}.
+More recently, Gessner and Smerzi~\cite{Gessner} proposed a hierarchy of lower bounds on estimator variance by imposing additional unbiasedness constraints.
+This hierarchy includes the quantum CRB (QCRB)~\cite{braunstein1994statistical} as its lowest-order bound, while higher-order cases include quantum analogs of the Barankin, Bhattacharyya, and Abel bounds.

+In this work, we analyze both classical and quantum Bhattacharyya bounds (QBhBB) and assess their performance relative to the CRB and Bayesian approaches, particularly in scenarios with uncertain prior knowledge of the parameter.
+We first illustrate these bounds with two paradigmatic cases, namely, the estimation of the variance of a Gaussian distribution, and the analysis of the performance of a Mach-Zehnder interferometer setup.
+Our findings reveal that the BhB-inspired strategy can provide a significant advantage in specific regimes.
+Furthermore, we investigate the conditions under which the classical Bhattacharyya bound becomes non-computable, deriving the necessary and sufficient criteria for the existence of these bounds.
+Notably, we demonstrate that the quantum Bhattacharyya bound has more relaxed conditions for computability compared to its classical counterpart.

-This article is organized as follows: in sec. \ref{Sec2}, we introduce estimation theory, present the BhB and motivate them using the Mach-Zehnder interferometer setting.
-In sec. \ref{Sec3}, we study the cases when the BhB cannot be computed, i.e. the bound is divergent for both, classical probability distributions and quantum systems.
-Finally, in sec. \ref{Sec5}, the conclusions are presented.
+This article is organized as follows: In Sec. \ref{Sec2}, we introduce the Bhattacharyya bounds, discuss why they are tighter bounds, and highlight scenarios in which they are advantageous.
+In Sec. \ref{Sec3}, we explore cases where the Bhattacharyya bound diverges and becomes non-computable, and we establish the necessary conditions for the existence of these bounds in both classical probability distributions and quantum systems.
+In Sec. \ref{Sec4}, we analyze the Mach-Zehnder interferometer, comparing the precision scaling achieved by the Cramér-Rao bound and the Bhattacharyya bounds.
+Finally, we summarize our findings and present our conclusions.